ro-afonso/fake-news-pt-eu/README.md

 Users can also report fake or real news, which are then processed in a script ran on a local computer with a dedicated Graphical Processing Unit (GPU).

 The models are fine-tuned with the feedback data and then sent over to the cloud instance through Secure Shell (SSH) and Secure File Transfer Protocol (SFTP) commands, as well as a POST request which allows the Flask app to replace the old models with the improved ones.

+## Get the project running

+To deploy the Flask app on the cloud and try it out, I recommend following [this tutorial](https://towardsdatascience.com/simple-way-to-deploy-machine-learning-models-to-cloud-fd58b771fdcf).
+A few changes will be required, naturally.

+Once the cloud instance is working as intended, the system is ready to use after following these steps:
+1. Move the English and European Portuguese datasets to the "Flask Cloud and Local RESTful Script" folder
+2. Download the distilBERT models from [here](https://drive.google.com/file/d/1UNbhCPbJk_-mmc-nsf9Ag0a7UIIBaSnu/view?usp=sharing) and [here](https://drive.google.com/file/d/1mnFrT7LpFtNkxb1SoiuReGGTNmOUMnTJ/view?usp=sharing) and move them to the "Flask Cloud and Local RESTful Script" folder
+3. Adapt the cloud instance IP in the "data_fetch_websocket.py" script, the Chrome extension and the Android app